DiemNewsAndTalks/Diem-News-And-Talks/Diem_Blockchain_Hub.md

   3. Storage - Every node has a store component, this storage component allows each node to validate the prerequisite information to validate the networks state.

-  4. Consensus (only validators)
+  4. Consensus (only validators) - This is the BFT algorthim which will require the validator node to run computation that allows them to accumalate transactions and pack them into blocks to add to the ledger, each validator plays a part in keeping the network secure and compliant with protocol specs.

-  5. Execution
+  5. Execution - ??

   6. State synchronizer - Allows each node on the network to update thier instance of the ledger each time there is a interaction with the node.
 This may be when the node is turned online, the node is disconnected from the network, when there is updates incoming from validator nodes.